MD-Osman/Shoopyol/README.md

 # Shoopyol

-Unfinished Educational Shopping App - Made with Flutter -Everyone can use the codes contained in the files of this program.
+Unfinished Educational Shopping App - Made with Flutter.

+ -Everyone can use the codes contained in the files of this program.
 (Code Public) -The application name and icon are the private property of the employer.
 (Name/icon Private)